ElsevierSoftwareX/MATLABv1/README.md

 - <i>Help</i> folder containing user manual documentation
 - <i>Test_data</i> folder containing example diffraction data

-The <b>standalone executable</b> (Windows only) requires MATLAB Runtime version 9.0 (2015b).
+The <b>standalone executable</b> (Windows only) package requires MATLAB Runtime version 9.0 (2015b).
 If you already have this runtime version, you can download and run the <i>eRDF_Analyser_web.exe</i> installer (https://github.com/eRDFAnalyser/MATLABv1/releases/tag/v1.0).
 If not, the runtime can be downloaded from http://www.mathworks.com/products/compiler/mcr.html and installed before running the abovementioned executable installer.
-You can also choose to download the <i>eRDF_Analyser_mcr.exe</i> installer - a bigger file which is packaged with the runtime.
+You can also choose to download the <i>eRDF_Analyser_mcr.exe</i> installer instead - a bigger file which is packaged with the runtime.

 The <b>user manual</b> can be accessed online at https://erdfanalyser.github.io/MATLABv1/